nasa/Common-Metadata-Repository/ingest-app/docs/api.md

 ### <a name="create-update-subscription"></a> Create / Update a Subscription

-Subscription concept can be created or updated by sending an HTTP PUT with the metadata sent as data to the URL `%CMR-ENDPOINT%/providers/<provider-id>/subscriptions/<native-id>`.
+Subscription concept can be created or updated by sending an HTTP POST or PUT with the metadata sent as data to the URL `%CMR-ENDPOINT%/providers/<provider-id>/subscriptions/<native-id>`.
 The response will include the [concept id](#concept-id) and the [revision id](#revision-id).

-Subscription creation is supported using POST at `%CMR-ENDPOINT%/providers/<provider-id>/subscriptions` When using POST, a native-id will be generated based on the name of the subscription.
+If a native-id is not provided it will be generated.
+This is only supported for POST requests.
+POST requests may only be used for creating subscriptions.

+PUT requests should be used for updating subscriptions.
+Creation of subscriptions using PUT may be deprecated in the future.
+All PUT requests require a native-id to be part of the request URL.

 ```
 curl -i -XPUT \